Here’s testing advice from health experts for would-be travelers.

 Travelers need to find a sweet spot for their coronavirus testing before a trip.
 Plan it too early, and you have more time to get the virus before your trip and nullify your test result.
 Plan your test too close to your departure date, and if there’s a delay getting your results back, you’ll risk spreading the virus or being denied entry to a destination.

 As you plan your test strategy, note that different tests will come with different wait times for results.
-Khan’s results came back in four days.
-I’ve gotten RT-PCR test results back in two days.
+Some RT-PCR test results can come back in two days.
 Rapid tests can return results in minutes.
 On the other end of the spectrum, some people have waited weeks.

 Even if you’re promised a timeline for your results, there may be a delay, which may be a bigger issue for those attempting to travel to a destination that requires proof of a negative test.